Saturday, March 31, 2012

 © 2012 Linda A. Miller

-This week was the monthly meeting of my art group, Fiber Fanatics, always a wonderful and valuable gathering with sharing art, laughter, great food and conversation.
+This week was my art group's monthly meeting.
+Fiber Fanatics, always a wonderful and valuable gathering with sharing art, laughter, great food and conversation.
 I love seeing what each person has been up to over the month.
 I was reminded of Jamie Fingal's House Quilt Project again, as two of our group contributed recently.
 See Roberta Walley's and Sally Wright's quilts.
 Do you belong to an group?
 Do you find it supportive?
 I most certainly do!
 Thanks, Ladies!

 With all the copyright issues brought up recently through Pinterest discussions, thought I would share this link on creating watermarks on your photographs with Photoshop.
 It is easy to do.